trimstray/nginx-admins-handbook/README.md

 If you do not have the time to read hundreds of articles (just like me) this multipurpose handbook may be useful.
 I created it in the hope that it will be useful especially for System Administrators and Experts of web-based applications.
 I think it can also be a good complement to official documentations.

 I did my best to make this handbook a single and consistent.
+Is organized in an order that makes logical sense to me.
 Of course, I still have a lot [to improve and to do](#todo-list).
 I hope you enjoy it, and fun with it.

 Before you start, remember about the two most important things: